crunchdao/coordinator-webapp/docs/ENVIRONMENT_ROUTING.md

   {
     path: INTERNAL_LINKS.NEW_FEATURE,
     label: "New Feature",
-    allowedEnvs: ["development", "staging"],  // Not available in production },
+    allowedEnvs: ["local", "staging"],  // Not available in production },
 ];
 ```